kevinsawade/start-science-here/README.md

 ## Going to the documentation page

 If you are currently viewing this document on GitHub.com it is highly advised, that you move over to the documentation page at https://kevinsawade.github.io/start-science-here/.
-This page is much more user-friendly and can contain more content, that can not be rendered at GitHub.com
+This page is much more user-friendly and contains content that cannot be rendered at GitHub.com

 ## An introduction to scientific programming, python, molecular dynamics and more